Skip to main content

 Everyone knows the power of social.
 From Instagram leading to an increase in brand-fueled UGC to Duolingo taking over TikTok, social exists as a right-of-passage marketing channel that few modern brands are immune to.

-Some businesses take to social as an added support channel, with HubSpot being a great example of this.
+Some businesses use social media as an added support channel, HubSpot being a great example.

-Social gives brands the opportunity to interact with their audience in a way that’s personal and brand-relevant.
+Social allows brands to interact with their audience in a personal and brand-relevant way.
 The hard part is getting people to listen.

 Push notifications